 By pursuing a mortgage modification, Philadelphia County and Pennsylvania residents can see their monthly payments drop to a more manageable amount.
 Don’t wait until you are months behind on payments and facing foreclosure – get started now and work to lower your payments.
 Contact our team to learn more about mortgage modification and how it can help you thrive in the midst of our economic crisis.

-Sadek and Cooper has helped numerous families, just like yours, reduce their monthly debt payments from thousands to hundreds of dollars per month, or even cancel their debt.
+Sadek Bankruptcy Law Offices has helped numerous families, just like yours, reduce their monthly debt payments from thousands to hundreds of dollars per month, or even cancel their debt.
 Contact our offices today to discover how a mortgage modification might help you and find out how to take the first steps!
 Together we can work to protect your home and make sure that the second half of 2020 is better than the first!